Versions

 • message (string/regexp): The message for the error.
 Must provide this or messageId

-• messageId (string): The Id for the error.
+• messageId (string): The ID for the error.
 Must provide this or message.
 See testing errors with messageId for details

 • data (object): Placeholder data which can be used in combination with messageId